 A document illustrating how the Domains and Measures of the DRDP (2015) used in early childhood special education correspond to the three OSEP outcomes.

 Senate Bill 210 requires the California Department of Education (CDE) to assess the language and literacy development of children, birth to five years of age, identified as deaf and hard of hearing and to annually report their progress.
-The CDE, Special Education Division (SED), uses the same information and formulas used to meet federal reporting requirements under the Individuals with Disabilities Education Act (IDEA) to meet the SB 210 requirements.
+The CDE publishes the SB 210 report annually on its website.

 Research